Last Updated on

 The price of a product is a significant factor in determining if a customer will hit the “buy” button.
 That is why you should be honest about prices.
 This includes how you display shipping charges.

-Shipping should ideally be free for everything in your ecommerce store.
+Shipping should ideally be free for everything in your eCommerce store.
 If you cannot do this, then be upfront about shipping charges on PDP pages.
 If you can offer free shipping after someone spends $50 or more, make that clear.

 Whatever the case with your business, ensure sale prices are accurate and clearly marked.
 For customers, knowing they are saving money is always a nice feeling, and it could help increase your conversion rates.